mmgreiner/mmgreiner.github.io/content/post/2022-10-13-bibliography.md

 ### IMDb for films

-Get Cittations of films: No standard, but can use film database [IMDb](https://www.imdb.com), which has a sequence number, Ex Manhattan has number [Woody Allen: Manhattan](https://www.imdb.com/title/tt0079522/) tt0079522
+Get Citations of films: No standard, but can use film database [IMDb](https://www.imdb.com), which has a sequence number, Ex Manhattan has number [Woody Allen: Manhattan](https://www.imdb.com/title/tt0079522/) tt0079522

 Code to generate from PDF: [bibtex-generator]